sebastiantoh/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

+   1. Open the jar file by double-clicking it or running `java -jar stonksbook.jar` <br>
-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+        Expected: Shows the GUI with a set of sample contacts, sales, meetings and reminders.
 The window size may not be optimum.

 1. Saving window preferences